 If you don't have a car, you can get to this walk by taking a bus to Kilcunda and starting the walk from that end.
 A bonus of this approach is that Kilcunda is a lovely little surf town and also a drawcard for foodies - as the pub and general store both pride themselves on their gourmet offerings.

-There are no food options at the Punchbowl Road end, or toilets!
+There are NO food options at the Punchbowl Road end, or toilets!

 The walks around Kilcunda are wonderfully refreshing as this side of the coast is completely exposed.
 Expect rough, wild seas and hang on to your hats!
 The best thing to do once you're on your walk (apart from admiring the scenery) is to listen.
 You'll hear the birds twittering, the rustle of wild grasses and the splash of waves as they crash onto the rocks below.